Just For Today App

 This key feature of the app enables a micro social network with intention and capability to be supportive in a way that goes beyond what currently exists.
 It transitions the app from being punitive to supportive and dispels Big Brother concerns by catching users in the act of being primarily correct rather than incorrect.

-Human Reinforcement: Support system members will be prompted to share positive reinforcement in the form of text, voice message, or even a phone call immediately following the completion of one of the daily disciplines.
-Over time, as the user becomes consistent in completing the daily disciplines, the app asks the support system to reinforce less frequently to maximize the effect of reinforcement and to minimize irritation of the user and support team.
-The app increases the temporal spacing of reinforcement over time on a personalized basis to optimize reinforcement and maximizes the likelihood of consistently completing the disciplines.
+Support system members will be prompted to share positive reinforcement in the form of text, voice message, or even a phone call immediately following the completion of one of the daily disciplines.
+Over time, as the user becomes consistent in completing the daily disciplines, the app asks the support system to reinforce less frequently.

-System Reinforcement: The Just For Today app knows if the daily disciplines have been completed or not completed on time, which allows the app to provide the behavior reinforcement messaging in real-time.
+The app knows if the daily disciplines have been completed or not completed on time, which allows the app to provide the behavior reinforcement messaging in real-time.
 System-based behavior reinforcement has the advantage of providing impeccable reinforcement timing at the moment of completion which is a key aspect of the mechanism of operant conditioning.
-However, the disadvantage of system-based reinforcement is that it is not sociable.
-System-based reinforcement should be seen more as a supplement and back-up to human reinforcement, and a way to lessen the burden on the support team.

 Progress & Accountability